chywang/HEEL/README.md

 **More Notes on the Algorithm**

-This is the light-weight implementation of the PC-EM algorithm proposed in our paper.
+This is the light-weight implementation of the PC-EM (Partial Classification Expectation Maximum) algorithm proposed in our paper.
 Because the HIN (Heterogeneous Information Network) constructed by the entire DBLP dump is too large, we run PC-EM on a tiny "HIN" constructed using the inputs in this on-the-fly version and perform exploratory author name disambiguation.
 You can also modify the parameters in the source codes.
 For more data and resources, please contact the authors directly.

 **Citation**